🔥🔥Impassioned Marketer

 One day he had a few more bruises than normal and I warned his brother to stop wrestling with him.
 None of these things alone were unusual.

-When he returned home to me the next day he seemed okay, but when I put him to bed he got back up to goto the bathroom.
+When he returned home to me the next day he seemed okay, but when I put him to bed that evening he got back up to goto the bathroom.
 When he came out he said he had diarrhea.

 "Huh?" i asked.
-"What do you mean diarrhea, was it like just soft or watery" I asked.
+"What do you mean diarrhea, was it like just soft or watery?"
+I asked.

 "Watery" he said.